siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 216 Weak Interaction Operator for a Static Mass Closure.md

 Appendix 215 identified the structural source of the weak-field factor of two: a null Maxwell probe carries two equal stress sectors.
-What remained open was to state, in exact local form, what kind of weak interaction operator a static bounded mass closure can exert on a narrow passing probe.
+What remained open was to state, in exact local form, what kind of interaction operator a static bounded mass closure can exert on a narrow passing probe.

-This appendix does that.
-It derives the general leading interaction class, fixes one coefficient from the Newtonian slow-mode limit, and isolates the one remaining coefficient that must be determined from the detailed closure of the mass mode itself.
+This appendix does that at the leading weak-field level.
+It isolates the first nontrivial term in the exact interaction operator, fixes one coefficient from the Newtonian slow-mode limit, and isolates the one remaining coefficient that must be determined from the detailed closure of the mass mode itself.

 The point is not yet to claim the final gravity derivation is complete.
-The point is to reduce it to one sharp mathematical question.
+The point is to reduce the exact gravity problem to one sharp mathematical question in its weak-field regime.

 ## 216.1 Setup